 Let’s share what we see, marvel at our questions about the mundane and the magical, and above all, let’s remember that every space is a STEM space and every girl is a STEM girl.

-Starting February 11, visit our virtual exhibit of STEM moments from around the world, and share your own for a chance to be displayed!
+Visit our virtual exhibit of STEM moments from around the world, and share your own for a chance to be displayed!

 To participate in the #herSTEMlens virtual exhibition, we invite you to do one of the following: